Seattle teachers union files unfair labor practice complaints against school district

 On Sunday, the union filed three complaints with the state’s Public Employment Relations Commission alleging the district interfered with the rights of employees to collectively bargain working conditions, violating two state statutes.
 Each complaint represents one of three main categories of employees the union represents: teachers, paraeducators and school-building office staffers.

-After getting authorization from the Seattle School Board last week, the district designated some 700 educators as “essential” to speed up the process of in-person instruction for special education students, some of whom have been waiting months for services as COVID-19 building closures drag on.
+After getting authorization from the Seattle School Board last week, the district designated some 700 educators as “essential” to speed up the process of in-person instruction for special education students, some of whom have been waiting months for services as COVID-19 school building closures remain in place.
 The most recent agreement with the teachers union requires the district to negotiate a return to in-person instruction, but the move last week uses a clause in the contract that gives the superintendent the right to determine essential staff who need to be on-site in buildings.

 The union argued that the action forces educators back into the classroom before the two parties were able to agree on important coronavirus safety protocols.